-- 4.1 This industry award covers any employers throughout Australia in the ambulance and patient transport industry and their employees in the classifications listed in Schedule A-Classification Definitions to the exclusion of any other modern award. - 4.2 The ambulance and patient transport industry means the provision of ambulance and patient transport services and ambulance and patient transport education and training. - 4.3 This award does not cover an employer bound by any of the following awards: - (a) Aged Care Award 20XX; - (b) Health Professionals and Support Services Award 20XX; - (c) Medical Practitioners Award 20XX; - (d) Nurses Award 20XX; or - (e) Social, Community, Home Care and Disability Services Industry Award 20XX. - 4.4 This award covers any employer which supplies labour on an on-hire basis in the ambulance and patient transport industry in respect of on-hire employees in classifications covered by this award, and those on-hire employees, while engaged in the performance of work for a business in that industry.
-Clause 4.4 operates subject to the exclusions from coverage in this award. - 4.5 This award does not cover: - (a) employees excluded from award coverage by the Act;
+- 3.2 The ambulance and patient transport industry means the provision of ambulance and patient transport services and ambulance and patient transport education and training. - 3.3 This award does not cover an employer bound by any of the following awards: - (a) Aged Care Award 20XX; - (b) Health Professionals and Support Services Award 20XX; - (c) Medical Practitioners Award 20XX: - (d) Nurses Award 20XX; or - (e) Social, Community, Home Care and Disability Services Industry Award 20XX. - 3.4 This award covers any employer which supplies labour on an on-hire basis in the industry set out in clause 3.1 in respect of on-hire employees in classifications covered by this award, and those on-hire employees, while engaged in the performance of work for a business in that industry.
+This subclause operates subject to the exclusions from coverage in this award. - 3.5 This award does not cover: